huck0031/alpine-linux-kindle/README.md

 using code from: https://github.com/schuhumi/alpine_kindle

 # TODO
-Include multiple options in KAUH menu for version testing, add additional auto installs for useful tools
+Include multiple (working) options in KAUH menu for version testing, add additional auto installs for useful tools Fix MATE installation, to save space during install + to skip the manual installation during step 5 Add patch to enable keyboard on lock screen